raffraffraff/oci-k3s/README.md

     └── production  <-- loads configs from 'base' and then applies patches to them
 ```

-FluxCD recursively loads all kustomization files under the cluster.
-From these you apply resources from other directories, eg: `HelmRelease`, `Kustomization` etc. You can also add external git repositories using `kind: GitRepository`, and apply configurations from it with a kustomization that contains:
+FluxCD recursively loads all kustomization files under `mylovelycluster`, so you can create directories for your environments and use these to apply resources.
+A this point you can define all 'base' workloads and their overrides (or _patches_) from the `apps/${environment}` directories.
+Or you can put your app configs into another git repo entirely, and refer use this in your `clusters/mylovelycluster/staging/kustomize.yaml`
 ```
 spec:
   interval: 10m0s
   sourceRef:
     kind: GitRepository
-    name: my-other-repo
+    name: some-other-git-repo
     path: ./apps/production
 ```